 Employees will be paid biweekly on Friday for the period that ends the previous two weeks.
-Paychecks can be viewed on the miPayOnline secure website.

-When payday falls on a holiday, employees will normally be paid on the last working day before the holiday.
+Your pay will be deposited into your bank account through direct deposit.
+When payday falls on a banking holiday, employees will normally be paid on the last working day before the holiday.

 Please review your paycheck for errors.
 If you find a mistake, report it to the Bookkeeper immediately.
-The

-Bookkeeper will assist you in taking the steps necessary to correct the error.
+The Bookkeeper will assist you in taking the steps necessary to correct the error.